 Scores from each of the four components will be combined to produce a summative performance rating designation of Exemplary, Proficient, Developing or Below Standard.
 The performance levels are defined as:

-- Exemplary Substantially exceeding indicators of performance - Proficient-Meetingindicators of performance - Developing Meeting some indicators of performance but not others - Below Standard Not meeting indicators of performance
+- Exemplary Substantially exceeding indicators of performance. - Proficient Meeting all indicators of performance. - Developing Meeting some indicators of performance. - Below Standard Not meeting indicators of performance.